-- Reactor deposits or reaction tanks not duplicated that are the basis of production and to be kept in operation as many hours as possible.
+- Reactor deposits or reaction tanks that are not duplicated and need to be kept in operation as many hours as possible.

-When designing the Maintenance Plan should be taken into account two important considerations affecting some equipment in particular.
-Firstly, some equipment are subjected to legal rules that regulate their maintenance, forcing them to perform certain activities with an established frequency.
+When designing a Maintenance Plan two important considerations should be taken into account.
+Firstly, some equipment is subjected to legal rules that regulate their maintenance, forcing you to perform certain activities with an established frequency.

-Secondly, some of the maintenance activities can not be performed with the regular maintenance equipment (either their own or hired) because it requires knowledge and / or specific resources that are only up to the manufacturer, distributor or a specialist team.
+Secondly, some of the maintenance activities cannot be performed with regular maintenance equipment (either their own or hired) because it requires knowledge and / or specific resources that are only up to the manufacturer, distributor or a specialist team.

-These two aspects should be assessed when trying to determine the maintenance model that we should apply to an equipment.
+These two aspects should be assessed when trying to determine the maintenance model that you should apply to a piece of equipment.

-Some of the equipment subjected to this type of maintenance are:
+Some equipment subjected to this type of regulations are:

 - Cooling Towers